What is a sigmoidoscopy?

 belly pain during the test.
 Taking deep breaths while the tube is being put in may

-- Air may be injected into your bowel to make it easier to see the area.
-A suction device
+The provider may inject air into your bowel to make it easier to see the area.
+A suction

-- During the test, tissue samples (biopsies) may be taken from the lining of your large
+During the test, your provider may take tissue samples (biopsies) from the lining

 What happens after a sigmoidoscopy?